smrithisriram/Visual-Data-Analysis-In-Banking/README.md

 # Portfolio-Project-Visual-Data-Analysis-In-Banking

 Python is one of the best tools for performing data analysis.
-It includes a wide range og modules and libraries that can perform complex operations on large datasets.
+It includes a wide range of modules and libraries that can perform complex operations on large datasets.
 Few of the modules used in this project include :

 PANDAS